glitch-head/Xpens/README.md

-Xpense is a Expense tracking app where you can add both the money in upi and also in-hand.
+Xpens is a Expense tracking app where you can add both the money in upi and also in-hand.
-Xpense is Developed using React Native (expo-cli) Xpense uses SQLite3 as backend database track monthly and yearly expenses track borrowed money seperated as :
+Xpens is Developed using React Native (expo-cli)
+Xpens uses SQLite3 as backend database track monthly and yearly expenses track borrowed money seperated as :
     > money you borrowed from someone